Mattia46/firstMonth/student_directory.md

 ![directoryrb](/student_directory/images/directoryrb.png)

-Find out the names of the students in your cohort (great excuse to say hello to everyone again and have a little chat!) and print them all.
-I'll just use fictional names here.
+Now it is time to print off a list of names.
+We have supplied some fictional names here that you could use - although now could be a great time to get in touch with other members of your cohort and use their names instead!

 **Reminder: do not copy-paste the code!
 Always type everything yourself.**